Piaf/Dietrich

 They say—in both friendships, and relationships—that opposites attract.

 "I have been a fan of the incredible Erin Shields for many years.
-In this show she shows yet again her ability to reach into the heart of a story and show us something we didn't understand until now.
-It shows how the real friendship of these two incredible women - Europeans navigating American fame and all its trappings - helps them survive under the heat of the spotlight."
+In Piaf/Dietrich, she demonstrates yet again her ability to reach into the heart of a story and show us something we didn't understand until now.
+We see how the real friendship of these two incredible women - Europeans navigating American fame and all its trappings - helps them survive under the heat of the spotlight."

 - Rachel Peake, Artistic Director of the Grand Theatre